QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 2/Calculus II/Multiple Integration.md

 Double integration can be used to find a _volume_ under a function $f(x, y)$, or to find an _area_ when dealing with complicated boundaries.
 ### Geometric Interpretation
 When [integrating](Integration.md) a single time, only one direction is accounted for.
 We evaluate single integrals as the _area_ under the graph, which means under the graph, along the _$x$-axis_.
 This is why the integral always ends with $dx$, the steps of $dx$ the integral takes run along the $x$-axis.
 To find a _volume_ under a graph instead of an area, we can use double integrals.
 You can think of taking a double integral as first finding an area, the first layer of the integral, and then finding the height at every point by integrating a second time with respect to the height.
 Area times height creates a volume. <br>In order integrate, we first find a function to integrate below, $z = f(x, y)$.
-This gives the upper $z$-limit to be this function, and the lower limit to be the plane $z = 0$. <br>The first integral we take looks at this function for $z$ in one direction only.
-When integrating with respect to $x$ first, _line segments_ on the $x, z$ plane with height $z$ get added together in $x$ direction to create an _area_.
-We thus find an expression of the area below the function $f$, on the $z, x$-plane. <br>We know $f$ to be a function of both $x$ and $y$, so this expression of the area will still contain a variable $y$ in it.
+This gives the upper $z$-limit to be this function, and the lower limit to be the plane $z = 0$. <br>Similar to [partial derivatives](Partial%20Differentiation), the integrals we take look at this function in one direction at a time. <br>When integrating with respect to $x$ first, for example, we have to keep all other variables - in this case only $y$ - constant.
+You can think of this operation as taking a slice of the graph at a constant $y$ distance of the origin, as pictured below, and integrating under the line on that slice. <br>Integrating under $z$ involves finding a _line segment_ representing the height under $z$ at a certain point on the $x$-axis.
+For every point in $x$ direction we add these line segments up, to create an _area_ out of all these lines.
+We ahve now found an expression of the area below the function $f$, on the $z, x$-plane at a certain $y$ distance of the origin. <br>![[Multiple_Integration_1_90%.png]]<br>We know $f$ to be a function of both $x$ and $y$, so this expression of the area will still contain a variable $y$ in it.
 This means that if we were to take a slice of our 3D function at a certain $y$ location, we may get a different value for the area we just obtained. <br>To obtain the _volume_ from this area, the second integral will integrate our expression of the area with respect to $y$.
 This means placing all these slices next to eachother, in $y$ direction, to create a volume out of all these areas.

 >[!note] Keep in Mind
 > Keep in mind that this is just a repetition of the process for single [integration](Integration.md).